 The College reserves the right to destroy (in whole or in part) archived files whenever it considers it appropriate to do so.

-Data Area Contact: Archivist
+Data Area Contact: Archivist12.
+Non-resident Member relations

 Manual and computer based files are maintained in respect of current and former Fellows, non-resident members, and other current, past and potential donors to the College.